-When an independent coach undergoes training, a lot of emphasis is placed on asking powerful questions in coaching.
-One is trained a lot in terms of the ability to ask good questions that are open ended and reflective, which will help the client to think for themselves and gain insights.
+When an independent coach undergoes training, a lot of emphasis is placed on asking powerful coaching questions in sessions.
+One is trained a lot in terms of the ability to ask reflective and open-ended coaching questions, which will help the client to think for themselves and gain insights.

 Now, when I started my journey as an independent coach about a decade back it became almost addictive in a way to unlock those magical ‘aha’ moments that would stem as a result of those ‘golden’ questions.

-Therefore, always focusing on asking powerful questions in coaching and expecting that each question has to be ‘right’ can be a bit of a trap that coaches can sometimes fall into.
+Therefore, always focusing on asking powerful coaching questions and expecting that each question has to be ‘right’ can be a bit of a trap that coaches can sometimes fall into.
 Because what ended up happening for me in my earlier days of coaching was that instead of being with the client where they were, I was lost inside my own head wondering what question I should ask next.

 What possibly ends up happening as a result is that the coach starts thinking about the problem and you are possibly putting in scenarios where one starts pre-empting the response to each question that can be asked, which leads to you thinking on behalf of the client.
 It also ends up making you a lot more self-conscious.

 Here are a few things that have helped me facilitate the question process:

 I picked up the ‘7 Questions’ process during my Action Learning Training.
 This format starts with the coach asking a question and picking up the next question from the answer the client provides.

 For instance, if I asked the question “What did you have for breakfast today?” and the response was “bread & omelet”, then the next question would incorporate “bread & omelet”.
 One possible trail off to that could be “How often do you eat bread & omelet for breakfast?”.

 Another possible question could be “Apart from bread & omelet, what else do you have for breakfast?”
 Which one the coach picks can be subjective and depending on what they pick the conversation can be steered in different directions.